aspose-html-cloud/aspose-html-cloud-docs/content/html/conversion-api/conversion-sdk-api/convert-html-to-png/_index.md

 ### **Example 2.** Convert HTML from the local file system to PNG with explicitly specified options and save to the storage

-The example below demonstrates how to convert an HTML file from the local file system to [PNG](https://docs.fileformat.com/image/png/) with explicitly specified options and save the result to the cloud storage.
+The example below demonstrates how to convert an HTML file from the local file system to {{%PNG%}} with explicitly specified options and save the result to the cloud storage.

  For conversion, we use methods of the **ConverterBuilder** class: **FromLocalFile**(`inputPath`), **To**(`ConversionOptions`) and **SaveToStorage**(`outputDirectory`) that specify input data, the output format and the target directory for a conversion result.